arijit-data-engineer/voice-text-to-sql/README.md

 # Sample Statements

-Join Employee and Department Using department id to get department wise maximum salary Show all employees
+Join Employee and Department Using department id to get department wise maximum salary \n Show all employees
 Show all employees where salary is 10000
 Show id name salary from employees where salary is 10000